21127732/Login-Tester/README.md

-# Limbus Wiki Scraper
+# Auto Login

-A structured Python project using Selenium to extract data from the Limbus Company Wiki and optionally take screenshots.
+A structured Python project using Selenium to automatically login, test cases of different username, password and write an automatic report.

 ## Setup